Elijas/multi-resource-limiter/README.md

 - **Pluggable Backend Architecture:**

-  - Core logic is separated from the storage mechanism via `RateLimiterBackend` and `RateLimiterBackendBuilder` interfaces.
+  - Core logic is separated from the storage mechanism via `RateLimiterBackend` and `RateLimiterBackendBuilderInterface` interfaces.
   - Ships with a robust `RedisBackend` for distributed rate limiting.
   - Allows implementing custom backends (e.g., in-memory for single process, other databases) if needed.